 Joint life annuity

 A joint life annuity will pay you a guaranteed income for life, a proportion of which will then continue to be paid to your designated spouse, partner or financially dependent partner if you die before them.
 The income paid to your spouse, partner or financial dependant will be a proportion of the income you were receiving before your death.
-You determine what this proportion will be when buying your annuity.
+You decide what this proportion will be when buying your annuity.
 The higher the proportion you set, the lower your retirement income will be.

 To find out more about the differences between joint and single life annuities, take a look at our guide ‘Single vs joint life annuities’.